Sierra Sue: Plot

 After his investigation, Gene attends a meeting with the ranchers and tells them that burning will not work—that in fact it will only cause regrowth—and that the only way to get rid of the "devil weed" is through chemical spraying.
 When the ranchers indicate that the chemicals will kill the cattle, Gene assures the ranchers that the cattle will not be harmed if they are moved away from the spraying area.
 The ranchers agree to follow Gene's recommendations—everyone but Larrabee who threatens to resign if anyone sprays his range.

 The next day, Gene instructs the ranchers to move their cattle to a nearby canyon and keep them there until the next rainfall so they will not be harmed by the chemicals.
 Once again, Larrabee is the only one who opposes the plan and indicates that he will not comply.
 Meanwhile, in an effort to protect Larrabee's cattle from the spraying, Bromfield has his cattle moved to safety with the other herds.
 As Larrabee and his men prepare for a showdown, Gene devises a plan to thwart Larrabee's opposition without violence.
 Gene orders an airplane to spray the rangeland.
 Later with her father, Sue acknowledges that Gene handled the situation well and avoided a violent confrontation, and Larrabee agrees.
 Reluctantly he acknowledges that maybe now the problem will be resolved.

-Brandywine, however, refuses to accept Gene's solution, and as the plane flies over the rangeland, he shoots the plane, disabling it.
+Montague, however, refuses to accept Gene's solution, and as the plane flies over the rangeland, he shoots the plane, disabling it.
 Although the pilot is able to bail out safely, the plane crashes near the herds and starts a stampede.
 As the cattle head toward the sprayed land, Gene creates a firebreak just in time to keep the cattle safely inside the canyon.
 Afterwards, Larrabee apologizes to Gene for his stubborn opposition, Verebel finally wins Frog's affection, and Gene and Sue ride through the valley together singing a romantic song.